GEX Explained

 Step 3: Manage Expectations

-• Expect chop and rejection
+• Expect chop and mean reversion

 • Take profits quickly